arjunvnadar-analyst/US-Healthcare-Project/README.md

 # US-Healthcare-Project
-Analyze data from 100 US hospitals, covering patient, admission, and insurance details, to answer executive questions.
-The objective is to derive meaningful, actionable insights and deliver a clear, concise, and complete presentation of findings to the department.
+Overview: The US healthcare department has shared the hospital data for 100 hospitals which includes data like patient information, their admission information and the insurance information.
+The top executives from the department have a few questions on the data and would like you to analyse and present your findings to them.
+The analysis should derive meaning actionable insights and the presentation should be clear, complete and concise.